magnetrwn/buddy8800/README.md

 Development builds are usually compiled with `./build.sh -d -T`.

+**Note:** Make sure you have `config.toml` placed in the same directory as the final executable.
+This file contains the configuration for the emulator, such as what cards to place and where.

 ### Resources and Documentation

 Here are some of the resources I used to figure out various aspects of this project